PeterVLee/baseLines-Z-S-Overview/README.md

   ![multi window](images/Multi_Window.png)
 </details>

----
+## Other Files

-`colors.txt` saves standard coloring schemes.
+`colors.txt` saves common coloring tags

 `Grouped Types.yaml` saves all groups within a category in each filter, e.g. everything under the "Asteroid" filter lists groups in the "Asteroid" type from the filters tab.
+This is just to make c + p and manual yaml editing a bit easier

-* Also saves groupings for common filters, e.g. always all bombs and bubbles
+* Also saves common groupings, such as (and not limited to):
+  * Drones and fighters
+  * Immediate threats, such as bombs and probes
+  * Containers

-(Not sure if there's a database out there somewhere that actually lists these out.)
+(Not sure if there's a database out there somewhere that actually lists these out.
+I've been asking in help channels for months)

+## Window Organization:

+Refer to multi window image

+### Filters i.e. stuff you see in the overview:

+#### ︽ Top window to show warpables and relevant celestials i.e. stuff off grid

+* Travel: Displays all major warp-tos and system-wide affects, including most of the types below in this category
+* Celestials: All warpable objects in space
+* Docks: Anything you can potentially dock in
+* FW/SOV: Faction warfare and nullsec sovereignty points

+#### ✜ Middle main window to show immediate contacts of interest or threats i.e. stuff on grid with you

+    All filters here will include immediate threats, such as bombs, probes, and certain deployables

+* All Targets: All combat-related entities relevant to immediate grid awareness
+* PvE: Ditto, including krabbing activities
+* Ships only: As name implies for minimal clutter
+* ✥ Target [Group]: Specific types to display, like tackle and ewar.
+Note that because T1 ships are not separated by bonus types there will be some overlap, e.g. all frigates in "tackle".
+Unneeded info > no info

+#### Bottom window to show all non-immediate stuff on grid

+* ✪ Friendly All: All allies, excluding FW militia due to FRAT awoxing
+* ✪ Friendly Fleet: Fleet members only.
+Meant for logi and NPSI
+* ✜ Covops Collidables: Anything that can decloak you
+* ✜ Salvage/Loot: This one's for Brave.
+Includes MTUs and depos

+### ⌘ Bracket Filters i.e. stuff you see in space:

+* Combat (+Dro): All combat-related entities that can damage you and vise versa.
+* Combat (-Dro): Ditto, but no drones and fighters. **Not for regular use**, this is meant for large fleet battles to reduce clutter
+* PvE: Mostly the same as above but includes krabbing activities like PI, asteroids, etc.

 ---

-### Keep calm and /open_overview_settings
+Keep calm and /open_overview_settings